 The sight positions with customers in ALL and EUR are treated based on behavioral model for the NII sensitivity defining the customer interest rate in the long-term and including the behavioral features and delayed reaction to market interest rates (in the short-term) resulting from the model.
 The behavioral model is developed by ISP Financial and Market Risks Head Office Department, based on the ISBA historical data provided from the Local Risk structure.
-The model results have been update based on the latest historical data of ISBA sight position (sight loans and sight deposits) by the HO above structure.
-The updated parameters results approved in GFRC November 2019 and ISBA BOD August 2020, are under implementation in the ALMPro risk system.
+The model results have been update based on the latest historical data of ISBA sight position (sight loans and sight deposits up to July 2019) by the HO above structure for what concern Net Interest Income (NII) while, for what concern the potential changes to economic value of equity (EVE), is developed for the first-time in order to take into consideration: the positive trend in stocks, the periodic adjustments to the parameters used and various methodological refinements.
+The updated parameters results for NII and the new ones for EVE representation are approved in GFRC November 2019 and ISBA BOD August 2020.Both are fully implemented in August 2022 in the ALMPro risk system.

-A different method used to measure Interest Rate risk is required by the Bank of Albania, which consists of quarterly monitoring of the interest rate risk exposure towards a parallel shock of ±200 basis points of the interest rate curve.
+A different method used to measure Interest Rate risk is required by the Bank of Albania, which consists of quarterly monitoring of the interest rate risk exposure towards a parallel shock of $\pm 200$ basis points of the interest rate curve.
 For all the financial categories of assets and liabilities divided into either fixed or floating rate, their present value is calculated and is distributed in 14-time buckets.
 The total present value is then multiplied accordingly with the estimated modified duration of each time bucket.
 The limit for this exposure is 20% of the Bank's regulatory capital.
-The Bank has been within the limit with the interest rate risk exposures at 31 December 2021 being 9.6% of the Bank's regulatory capital (31 December 2020: 10%).
+The Bank has been within the limit with the interest rate risk exposures at 31 December 2022 being 6.3% of the Bank's regulatory capital (31 December 2021: 9.6%).

-The Bank has been within the limits in accordance with Bank of Albania regulation and the internal regulation during the year 2021.
+The Bank has been within the limits in accordance with Bank of Albania regulation and the internal regulation during the year 2022.